 Rick Kaselj, MS

-Hey guys, Sylvia here, with 360 Pilates.
-I have for you another move to help with a healthy spine.
+Hey guys, Sylvia here with 360 Pilates.
+I have another move for you to help with a healthy spine.

-You really want to focus on where your spine is as you are coming up and down.
+You want to focus on where your spine is as you are coming up and down.
 As you are doing this, you want to keep your pelvis perfectly still and keep the abs pulling in the entire time.

 Control your movement.

 It is not the quantity of this particular move.
 It is the quality of these moves.
 You want to focus on doing about 10 of these movements at the beginning.

 We will go ahead, and I will give you a write-up right underneath this video so that you can practice this, and the more you practice, the more you will feel more profound control in your core in those transverse abdominals.
 You will handle your back and spine almost improved and linked in.
 I know that may seem odd, but you will see.